fsantanna-no/p2p-tml-paper/rita-24/response.md

 We now also emphasize this distinction from centralized solutions (which do rely on broadcasts) in Section "2.
 Related Work":

-> Note how the central server is the only participant with knowledge about
+> "Note how the central server is the only participant with knowledge about
 > clients, which never communicate directly.
 > This implies that the server must never fail, and also that periodic full
 > broadcasts are the only possibility of spanning the whole network.
 > In this work, we argue that in a peer-to-peer alternative any node can fail,
-> and that broadcasts can be replaced by optimistic flooding.
+> and that broadcasts can be replaced by optimistic flooding."
 > <...>
-> Note, that it is not necessary that all peers communicate directly with all
+> "Note, that it is not necessary that all peers communicate directly with all
-> other peers, but only indirectly via unstructured flooding.
+> other peers, but only indirectly via unstructured flooding."
 > <...>

 Section "3.2.1.
 Event Broadcasting" was renamed to "3.2.1.
 Event Dissemination" with the introduction rephrased as follows:

-> <...>, events *propagate* between peers with a timestamp scheduled to the
+> <...>, "events *propagate* between peers with a timestamp scheduled to the
 > future with an extra delta such that all peers are able to apply them in
 > sync.
-To prevent *dissemination* cycles, each peer <...>
+To prevent *dissemination* cycles, each peer" <...>

 To conclude, there are no full broadcasts in the protocol.
 Regardless of the network size, peers only communicate with direct neighbours.